GoogleChrome/web.dev/src/site/content/en/learn/pwa/service-workers/index.md

 ### Updating a service worker

-Service workers get updated when the browser detects that the service worker currently controlling the client and the live (from your server) version of the same file are byte-different.
+Service workers get updated when the browser detects that the service worker currently controlling the client and the new (from your server) version of the same file are byte-different.

 {% Aside 'warning' %}
 When updating your service worker, do so without renaming it.
 Do not even add file hashes to the filename.
 Otherwise, the browser will never get the new version of your service worker!